Introduction

 Considerations and Challenges

-- Models that perform well on historical data may fail in live markets
+Models that perform well on historical data frequently fail in live markets.
+Mitigate with walk-forward testing and out-of-sample validation.
+Never trust a single backtest result.

 The Future of AI Trading